Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

         server uan02 uan02.example.domain.com:9000 check inter 10s fall 2 rise 1
         server uan03 uan03.example.domain.com:9000 check inter 10s fall 2 rise 1
 ```
-This is an example that should be tailored to the desired configuration.
+This example that must be tailored to the wanted configuration.
 See the [SSHD Configuration](#sshd-configuration) section to create new instances of SSHD to respond to HAProxy connections outside of the standard SSHD running on port 22.

-For more information HAProxy configurations, see [HAProxy Configuration](<https://docs.haproxy.org/2.7/configuration.html>)
+For more information on HAProxy configurations, see [HAProxy Configuration](<https://docs.haproxy.org/2.7/configuration.html>)

-To enable additional instances of HAProxy representing alternate configurations, add a new element to the list `uan_haproxy`.
+To enable additional instances of HAProxy representing alternate configurations, add an element to the list `uan_haproxy`.
 ### SSHD Configuration
 The role `uan_sshd` runs in the playbook `k3s.yml` to start and configure new instances of SSHD to respond to HAProxy forwarded connections.
 Each new instance of SSHD is defined in `vars/uan_sshd.yml` as an element in the list `uan_sshd_configs`:
 ```yaml